AXP-OS/axpos-org/content/docs/developer/copysnippets/test_community.md

         - [ ] _enabled:_ `F-Droid, AXP.OS - Stable`
         - [ ] _disabled:_ `AXP.OS - Cutting Edge, Molly, Molly FOSS, nailyk, Threema, FUTO, Cromite, IzzyOnDroid, MicroG`
         - [ ] enable all disabled repos: no error should occur

+_Secondary tests which SHOULD succeed when the flavor you are testing is: Slim_

 - **MicroG install test** (microG is NOT included within Slim builds but its usage has been prepared):
     - [ ] Install [microG](https://github.com/microg/GmsCore/wiki/Installation) + and its Companion App (enable `MicroG` F-Droid repo)
     - [ ] signature spoofing support (see Enable [Google Support](https://axpos.org/docs/guides/setup/aos/#optional-activate-google-support))